 Why do you sell Medicare and why should anybody else?
-While the profits are nice, there’s so much more to providing the senior population with insurance for quality care.
+While the profits are nice, there’s so much more to providing the Medicare eligible and senior population with insurance for quality care.
 We interviewed a few of our agents this week to gain some insight on what their days are actually like and their thoughts on the importance of selling Medicare.

 “Medicare is a complicated animal,” says agent Chris Goodrich, “[most] people that I consult are either confused or completely uneducated about Medicare.”
 That’s why health insurance agents matter.
 Millions of Americans pay too much or too little for their health care and don’t get the coverage they need.
 Some genuinely don’t know about the various rules and regulations that affect their coverage, and others would rather pick any plan quickly than sit and figure out which is best for them.
 Your work can literally save lives by giving people the coverage that they need.
 Your job matters.

 Chris Goodrich tells us that he doesn’t feel like a salesman when he’s selling Medicare.
 He says, “it’s an opportunity to help people save money, reduce their risk, [and] get extra benefits that they otherwise wouldn’t have realized.”
 If you’re going into meetings with the attitude that you’re going to help someone, you just might enjoy it.
 Goodrich is inspired by the opportunity in that there are “few true experts out there that genuinely help people.”

 Another agent, who preferred to remain anonymous, tells us that it doesn’t feel like a sales job because he writes so many low-cost policies; he’s practically giving clients money for health care.
 The same agent states that “90% [of clients] have very little knowledge of Medicare” and “They generally know their budget more so than what they want.”
 The people you’re selling to as an agent generally are more concerned about what they’re spending than what coverage they’re getting.